Midjourney prompt/"meandering career"

 @luispaisbernardo I'm currently living in Portugal.
 If you need a friend, message me or contact me on Every's discord.

-Simone Stolzoff over 1 year ago
+Simone Stolzoff almost 2 years ago

 @luispaisbernardo what a beautiful and well-written late-night note!
 Luis, it feels like you're an old friend.
 Appreciate your honesty and kind words.